-Project Description This project provides funds for the replacement and/or upgrade to the FDGRIA baggage handling
+Project DescriptionThis project provides funds for the replacement and/or upgrade to the FDGRIA baggage handling systems.
+The BHS includes 7 outbound lines, 4 incoming lines and 4 arrival carousels.

 Environmental Review This project is a Type II Action and will not require further environmental review.